ibireme/yyjson/doc/DataStructure.md

 YYJSON has two types of data structures: mutable and immutable.

-When reading JSON, yyjson returns immutable document and values;
+When reading JSON, yyjson returns immutable document and values;<br/>
-When building JSON, yyjson uses mutable document and values.
+When building JSON, yyjson uses mutable document and values.<br/>
 YYJSON also provides some methods to convert immutable document into mutable document.

 ---------------